Enter your email to get updates, tips and exercises to help you experience healing and transformation.

 Perimenopause bloating is quite common.
 It was one of my first symptoms of perimenopause.
-Fortunately there are many natural digestive aids, from a digestive enzymes supplement to probiotics and an herbal digestion supplement.
+Fortunately there are many natural digestive aids, from digestive enzymes to probiotics and an herbal extracts for digestion.
 One of the things that happens during perimenopause is hormone fluctuation.
 Your estrogen rises, and your progesterone falls.
 It isn't until the year or so before menopause that estrogen levels begin to fall.

 In my herbal medicine studies I met some other practitioners of alternative systems.
 One was a doctor of Chinese Medicine (also known as TCM), and another was trained in Ayurveda.
 Both of them had learned to prepare food so that it was easy on the digestion.
 That is, the food was often pre-digested through the cooking or preparation process, thereby reducing the digestive enzymes needed to break it down and get the nutrients from it.
 This process is known as fermentation.

 I remember reading somewhere that you have a certain amount of enzymes when you're born, and when you run out, that's it.
 One of the biggest users of energy in daily life is your digestive system.
 This is why people throughout the world for thousands of years prepared their food to make it easy to digest.
 It was only when food became available through commercial enterprise that these processes were slowly done away with.

 Natural digestive aids include herbs that will get your digestive juices flowing, fermented foods, probiotics and prebioitcs, and a digestive enzymes supplement.
 None of these will work if you have new food sensitivities.
 The only fix for that is to stop eating the food causing the problem and find out if you need to heal your gut.

 An Herbal Digestion Supplement May Be Just What You Need